Name and spelling variations: Ronia, Ronja, Rebeca, Rebecca, Rivka

 This travel permit was issued by the Russian Consulate in Istanbul in July 1910 .
 It authorizes "Mademoiselle Datnovski" to travel to Haifa.

 Occupation: not legible.

-Although the tezkere was made in her name and was made out for "one traveller", it difficult to imagagine that a nineteen-year-old woman would travel on her own from Constantinople to Palestine in 1910, so we have to assume that she was accompanied.
+Although the tezkere was made in her name and was made out for "one traveller", it difficult to imagagine that a nineteen-year-old woman would travel on her own from Constantinople to Palestine in 1910, and so I assume that she didn't travel alone but had a companion.
 There are however no clues as to who her travel companion(s) could have been.

 She probably hadn't met her future husband yet, and even if she had, she would probably not have travelled with a man she hadn't married yet.

 Although there are no documents to confirm it, it is possible that she travelled with her brother Israel (Isrolke) - maybe to see him on his way to Palestine.
 (Note however that Alex Mallat dates his arrival in Palestine to 1913 - but this too is not substantiated by any documents.)

 Ronya also had several friends in Palestine at the time - as evidenced by a number of postcards from that period.
 Although this doesn't provide a reason for the trip, it suggests at least that she wasn't completely on her own.

 It's also possible that she could have travelled with Israel Auerbach, who made frequent trips to Palestine around that time, or that her travel was connected somehow to Elias Auerbach, who resided in Haifa.
 The brother of Israel Auerbach, he was a physician and had opened the first Jewish hospital in Haifa.